ZenDevelopmentEcosystem/nginx-proxy-index/README.md

         {
             "name": "The name of the service",
-            "description": "The text description of the service", "url": "The URL to the service"
+            "description": "The text description of the service", "url": "The URL to the service",
-        }
+            "group": "The service group the site belongs to" }
     ]
 }